summerstime/UFOs/README.md

 ## Summary

 - One of the drawbacks of the webpage is that it is not live data.
-As you can see, the data is from 2010.
+As you can see, the data is rather old.
-- The would be one of my recommendations.
-Connect to an API instead or a more current data source.
+- That would be one of my recommendations.
+Connect to an API or a more current data source.
-- The next recommendation would be to have links in the webpage to other sites that promote UFO discussions.
+- The next recommendation would be to have links to other sites that promote UFO discussions.